HBRS-MAAS/ws18-jade-tutorials-janl1992/README.md

 # Jade Tutorials

-Make sure to keep this README updated, particularly on how to run your project from the **command line**.
+Make sure to keep this README updated, particularly on how to run your project from the commandline.
+Start the application by help of the jar file .
+Switch into project folder "ws18-jade-tutorials-janl1992" and run the command:

+"java -jar ws18-jade-tutorials-janl1992.jar"

 ## Dependencies